AdaCore/spark2014/docs/ug/usage.rst

 compilation and parallel proofs.
 The option ``proof`` is intended for debug use and influences th work that is actually done by gnatprove.
 If this option is set to ``normal``, gnatprove will compute VCs and run the prover in an optimal way to prove the user code.
+If this option is set to ``no_split``, less VCs are generated, which will make |GNATprove| run faster, but may prove less objectives.
 If this option is set to ``no_wp``, the VCs are not computed, and no prover is called.
 If this option is set to ``all_split`` the VCs are computed, but no prover is called.
+If this option is set to ``path_wp``, one VC is generated for each path.
 With the option ``-q``, gnatprove does give the minimum of messages, while with option ``-v``, on the contrary, all details are given.

 Using the option ``--limit-line=`` one can limit proofs to a particular file and line of an Ada file.
 For example, if you want to prove only the file 12 of